 Despite all the craziness of that summer, we set an audacious goal for ourselves: achieve FI within 4 to 6 years.
 Despite starting with a very healthy amount of savings after graduating, we knew that we’d need a pretty high saving rate to achieve such an ambitious goal.

-Very fortunately I was able to land a fantastic job with my alma mater UT Austin (I just can’t seem to leave, can I?) as a research associate.
+Very fortunately I was able to land a fantastic job with my alma mater UT Austin (I just couldn’t seem to leave!) as a research associate.
 I was very excited not only for the competitive salary I was offered, but also for the fantastic retirement benefits I would have.
 As a research associate, I could select the UT Austin Optional Retirement Program that is designed to compete for top notch faculty members, with an employer contribution rate of 8.5%!
-And as a Texas state government employee (which all UT Austin staff members are), I can also take advantage of the 457b program to double my pre-tax savings.
+And as a Texas state government employee (which all UT Austin staff members are), I could also take advantage of the 457b program to double my pre-tax savings.
 Thus by maxing out my wife’s 401K and my 403b and 457b accounts, right off the bat we could save over $60K in pre-tax accounts – a huge boon to our savings rate (and yes, I include pre-tax saved money in our savings rate, which I can explain further in a future post).

 My wife and I then worked our butts off over the next four years a) raising a child, b) doing well at our jobs, and c) finding new ways to bring down our expenses (in that order of difficulty).
 As a result of that hard work, the incredible retirement benefits we took full advantage of, some good salary raises, and a strongly performing stock market, we managed to achieve our FI goal by February of 2020, 6 months ahead of our earliest goal time-frame.
 Woo-hoo!